 What Causes It?

 Many things can cause anxiety.
 For example, some medications may cause you to be anxious, or a medical condition may trigger feelings of anxiety.
-Scientists are not sure what causes GAD, although they think certain chemicals in the brain -- called neurotransmitters, including serotonin and norepinephrine, may be involved.
+Scientists are not sure what causes GAD, although they think certain chemicals in the brain, called neurotransmitters, including serotonin and norepinephrine, may be involved.
 Genes, your environment, and your life situation may also contribute to GAD.
 In fact, several studies suggest that parental anxiety is a stron predictor of childhood anxiety.

 What to Expect at Your Provider's Office